-- 1. Surveillance: Capability to monitor traffic conditions on the freeway system in real-time - 2.
-Control: Capability to implement appropriate traffic control and management strategies (such as ramp metering and lane control) in response to recurring or non-recurring flow impediments. - 3.
+- 1. Surveillance: Capability to monitor traffic conditions on the freeway system in real-time - Control: Capability to implement appropriate traffic control and management strategies (such as ramp metering and lane control) in response to recurring or non-recurring flow impediments. - 3.
 Information dissemination.
 Capability to provide critical information to travelers through infrastructure-based dissemination methods such as Variable Message Signs (VMS), Highway Advisory Radio (HAR), or In-Vehicle Signing (IVS).

-The Freeway Management component indicators are shown in Figure 8.
-Traffic surveillance has shown steady growth since 1997, a trend that is projected to continue to 2005, when over half of the freeway miles will be covered.
-Traveler information systems are also projected to increase markedly by 2005.
+The Freeway Management component indicators are shown in Figure 7.
+Traffic surveillance has shown steady growth since 1997, a trend that is projected to continue to 2005.
+Traveler information systems are also projected to increase through 2005, with the rate of growth for variable message signs exceeding that for highway advisory radio.
 On the other hand, deployment of traffic control systems, either through ramp metering or lane control is virtually static.

-Figure 8 Freeway Management in the Largest 78 Metropolitan Areas
+Figure 7 Freeway Management in the Largest 78 Metropolitan Areas